cedar-debater/things/..github/ISSUE_TEMPLATE.md

-I have an issue here.
-It is:
+I have an issue and it is:

 What I expect it to do is: